Francis Regis Clet: Voyage to China

-Final Days
+Final days

 After Clet was arrested, he was brutally tortured and held under very poor conditions.
 After about a week, Clet was transferred to Kaifeng for one month.
 He was questioned and tortured again before being transferred to Wuchang.
 In Wuchang, he was treated better.
 He was even able to receive communion.
 While he was there he learned that his companion, Fr.
 Lamiot, had been arrested due to the discovery of three letters that had been exchanged between him and Clet.
 Eventually, Clet was to appear before a court of justice, where he was sentenced to death for the religious corruption of the Emperor's subjects.
 In his final moments, at age 71, he prayerfully dedicated the sacrifices of his life to God.
 On February 18, 1820, Clet was tied on a cross and strangled with a rope until he suffocated to death.

-Feast Day
+Sainthood

-Francois-Regis Clet was declared venerable in 1843.
+Clet was declared venerable in 1843.
 He was then beatified in 1900.
 On October 1, 2000, he was canonized by Pope John Paul II.
-The feast day of Francois-Regis Clet is celebrated on February 18.
+The feast day of Clet is celebrated on February 18.